iPhone X preorders were snapped up in a flash

 You had to be quick to nab an iPhone X.

 Preorders for Apple's newest phone began at 12:01 a.m.
 PT Friday.
-Within the first 10 minutes, few models of the device were still available online for a Nov.
-3 shipping date, the day the device hits stores.
-Within about 10 minutes, the silver model from AT&T, for instance, wouldn't ship for two to three weeks after the launch date.
-Within about half an hour, all models from all US carriers had ship times of four to five weeks.
+A few models of the device were still available online for a Nov.
+3 ship date, the day it hits stores, for the first 10 minutes.
+After that, delays started creeping in.
+AT&T, for instance, wouldn't ship for two to three weeks after the launch date.
+At the half-hour mark, all models from all US carriers had ship times of four to five weeks.

+In the UK and Australia, the wait time is five to six weeks.

 In a reverse from previous years, Apple's store app appeared to be down for users for about 10 minutes.
 In the past, Apple's website hasn't loaded quickly, and only people accessing its iPhone and iPad app were able to preorder devices when sales began.